 Nature and Society: A focus on the physical and social processes that shape the natural environment and affect human life.
 Includes courses in landforms, climatology, human-environment relationships and regional geographies.

 The requirements for the geography major allow students maximum flexibility and help them begin to specialize within the discipline.
 After completing a streamlined set of introductory courses, students will consult with their advisors to select topical, regional, and methods/techniques courses in that will build expertise and skills within one of these three areas of emphasis (see the full listing of geography courses to see what courses fall within each of the core areas).

-The Department’s eight full-time faculty are actively engaged in research in political geography, geography and social justice, geomorphology, biogeography, historical geography, heritage tourism, and critical cartography.
-Recent publications include books and book chapters with the University of Minnesota Press, Temple University Press, and Ashgate Publishers.
+The Department’s nine full-time faculty are actively engaged in research in political geography, GIScience, geography and social justice, geomorphology, biogeography, historical geography, heritage tourism, and critical cartography.
+Recent publications include books and book chapters with the Routledge, Blackwell, Wiley-Blackwell, Temple University Press, and Ashgate Publishers.
 Journal articles by faculty appear in Urban Geography, Cultural Geography, the Geographical Review, Progress in Human Geography, Social and Cultural Geography, the Southeastern Geographer, and Iranian Studies.

 Students and visitors are welcome to drop by the Department on the third floor of Monroe Hall to learn more about us, ask questions, and see our facilities.